 Expand description

-A crate that safely exposes arch intrinsics via #[cfg()]
+A crate that safely exposes arch intrinsics via #[cfg()].

-lets you safely use CPU intrinsics.
+safe_arch lets you safely use CPU intrinsics.
 Those things in the

-modules.
-It works purely via #[cfg()]
+core::arch modules.
+It works purely via #[cfg()] and

 compile time CPU feature declaration.
 If you want to check for a feature at